Force over Distance: Chapter 28

 “What case is he making?”
 Young asked.

-“He's arguing that you’re not taking full advantage of Destiny’s potential.
-That you don't have the scientific personnel or the vision to investigate the nature of Destiny's mission, and any gains in technology or understanding are of very limited scope.
+“He's arguing you’re not taking full advantage of Destiny’s potential.
+You don't have the scientific personnel or the vision to investigate the nature of Destiny's mission, and any gains in technology or understanding are of limited scope.
 He’s, uh, he’s also been doing a slow pivot on Rush for a little while now.”

 “Meaning?”
 Young kept his tone neutral.

 “So send some scientists,” Young growled.
-“Unless Telford’s earned a PhD in theoretical physics in the past two years, I don't see how he's going to contribute anything.”
+“Unless Telford’s earned a PhD in theoretical physics in the past two years, I don't see how he's gonna contribute anything.”

 “Telford’s track record on scientific missions is better than the official version of his resume might indicate.
 He’s popular with the science guys.
 He’s gotten in with them.”